 Contact Pope McGlamry

-Victims of complications related to the DePuy ASR recall may be entitled to compensation for their medical bills, lost wages, pain and suffering, and other damages.
-As new developments related to DePuy ASR news occur, we will update our website and communicate directly with our clients.
+Victims of complications related to the DePuy ASR hip implant may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
 If you have had complications from a metal-on-metal hip implant, contact us today for a complimentary case evaluation.

 Disclaimer: All use of the ASR mark is for informational and product identification purposes only.
 This post should not be taken as either medical or legal advice, but instead should act as a resource in providing general information that may be useful to the general public.
 Pope McGlamry is not affiliated with the medical device manufacturers, DePuy Orthopaedics, Johnson & Johnson, or their distributors.